 After getting the axes, you can call the plotting method of your choice for each one.

-Notice that these functions do not impose a grid to the figure, however.
-What they do is to simply create new axes that occupy specific positions on the figure.
+In addition, these functions do not impose a fixed grid, they simply create new axes that occupy specific positions.
 Because of that, you can create subplots with varying widths and heights in the same figure.
-Some examples are covered in this tutorial.

 Usually configuration of the curves, bars, histograms, etc. are done in the respective plotting function: